cambrian/accumulator-demo/README.md

   publish updates to this accumulator value.
 - **Users** issue transactions from the UTXOs in their possession.
 When a user presents a UTXO to be spent, they must also present the accumulator witness for that UTXO (proving that the UTXO is unspent with respect to the current accumulator value).
-Users can be understood as light clients in common terminology.
+In common terminology, users can be understood as light clients.
 - **Bridges** manage witnesses for a number of users, offering these users a liveness guarantee so they don't miss accumulator updates.
 There are efficient procedures to update a batched set of witnesses, and users can query their individual witnesses on-demand.